trufnetwork/node/deployments/dev-gateway/README.md

 - To generate a new certificate, run `task setup:new-local-cert`

 ## Testing
-You may run `kwil-cli utils ping --kwil-provider https://localhost:443` and should receive `pong` as a response.
+You may run `kwil-cli utils ping --provider https://localhost:443` and should receive `pong` as a response.